sanjay-kandpal/EcommerceMicro/Readme.md

-# Ecommerce
+# RailwayAPI

-Ecommerce is a Web Application which is based on Microservice Architecture instead of Monolithic architecture.
+Railway API is a Web Application which is based on Microservice Architecture instead of Monolithic architecture.

 # Running Dockerized Ecommerce Microservices on a Different System